-Secret Server uses Advanced Encryption Standard 256 bit for encrypting data in the SQL database.
+Secret Server password management software uses Advanced Encryption Standard 256 bit for encrypting data in the SQL database.

-AES 256 encryption – the Rijandael algorithm – is approved by the U.S. Government and was declared for use by NIST after a 5-year standardization process.
+AES 256 encryption – a subset of the Rijndael algorithm – is approved by the U.S. Government and was declared for use by NIST after a 5-year standardization process.

-AES 256 is the strongest encryption available for password protection software, and when you combine that with our other security features like DoubleLock, you’ll see why Secret Server is your best option for secure password storage.
+AES 256 is the strongest encryption available for password management software, which when combined with our other security features like DoubleLock, provides unsurpassed security for sensitive enterprise passwords.

 Encryption Key Per Installation

 Secret Server generates a unique encryption key during installation.
 This key is encrypted and kept in the encryption.config file or managed by an HSM.
 The combination of this file and your Secret Server database allows you to reconstitute your system at any point.
 So back up your encryption.config file and your database!
 In fact, you may as well back up your Secret Server application folder and the database for easy moving or restoring of the application.

 Login Password Protection